wbaer/wbaer.net/content/posts/azureml-series/part-1.md

 Now that we've hopefully have the prerequisites installed, we need to get Azure Machine Learning connected to complete our baseline and this part of the series.

-To get started, we'll do a default installation of Azure Machine Learning SDK for Python, so in this case we'll install the **azureml-core** package using ``pip3 install azureml-core``.
+To get started, we'll do a default installation of Azure Machine Learning SDK for Python, so in this case we'll install the **azureml-core** package using pip3 install azureml-core.

 As suggested in the name, this package contains core packages, modules, and classes for Azure Machine Learning.
 The main areas include managing compute targets, creating/managing workspaces and experiments, and submitting/accessing model runs and run output/logging.